Shopify 6 Months for $1/Month: How to Find & Claim It

 Everything about Shopify's extended 6-month promotional deal — availability, costs, and whether it's worth waiting for.

-$1/month for 6 months — Shopify periodically doubles the standard 3-month offer, giving you ~183 days of low-cost access.
+$1/month for 6 months — double the standard 3-month runway, giving you ~183 days of low-cost access.

 Total cost: $6 — twice the runway for just $3 more than the 3-month deal in subscription fees.